 A word form foster dad: " I honestly can't say enough good things about her behavior.
 She's well behaved on a leash, in the car, and going in her crate.
 She sleeps in a crate at night, just to avoid any potential issues with the resident dog, but she's perfectly content to curl up in your lap, and pass out for hours.
 Bean knows the difference between playing and being lovable, and stops playing as soon as you want her to.
 She's displayed zero food, bone, or toy aggression towards us or the other dog, and I haven't had any issues taking bones out of her mouth, or getting down with her while she eats."

 Behavior with people:

-Turtle Bean is friendly with everyone she meets and treats everyone the same way.
+Turtle Bean is friendly with everyone she meets and treats all people the same way.
 She is outgoing and comfortable with strangers but not overly demanding.
-She is well behaved when meeting people, although might jump up a little to get closer during greeting time.
+She is well behaved when meeting people, although might jump up a little to get closer during greeting time and be a little mouthy.
 Nothing that can't be handled with a little training.